Early Childhood Programs

 Have a child from ages birth-5?
 Learn more about our Launch into Learning initiative →

 HCPSS Pre-kindergarten programming includes a range of supports based on either economic or developmental needs.

 - Regional Early Childhood Center (RECC) – Our special education preschool programs serve children three and four years of age who have a disability or developmental delay.
 Learn more about HCPSS Early Intervention Programs and Services →

-- Pre-K – Child must by four years old on on or before September 1st.
-The Maryland State Department of Education requires that the Pre-K program be made available first to students who meet first priority criteria: disadvantaged economic status, homelessness and foster care.
-Learn more about HCPSS Pre-K programs →
+- Pre-K – Child must by four years old on or before September 1st.
+The Maryland State Department of Education requires that the pre-K program be made available first to students who meet first priority criteria: disadvantaged economic status, homelessness and foster care.
+Learn more about HCPSS pre-K programs →

 Children must be 5 years old by September 1 in order to enroll in kindergarten.
 Every child who is 5 years old by September 1 must be enrolled in a kindergarten program or have an approved waiver.